MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - **Sales forecasting** is the process of predicting future sales revenue based on historical data, market trends, and other factors, to help sales teams set targets and plan their activities accordingly.

-- **Cross-selling** and **upselling** are sales strategies that are designed to increase revenue and customer lifetime value.
-Cross-selling involves offering more products or services to existing customers, whereas [upselling](#upsell) involves encouraging them to upgrade to a higher-priced product or service.
+- **Cross-selling** and **upselling** are sales strategies that are designed to increase revenue and customer lifetime value (CLV).
+Cross-selling involves offering more products or services to existing customers, whereas [upselling](#upsell) involves encouraging customers to upgrade to a higher-priced product or service.

 ### Sales process and stages